fadymondy/fadymondy/README.md

 ## Stack & Languages & Tools

-i have a lot of tools and lanauages so let's category it
+I have a lot of tools and languages so let's categorize it

 ### TALL STACK